stevencombs/retrocombs.github.io/_posts/1999-01-01-markdown-test-post.md

 | zebra stripes | are neat      |    $1 |
 | raspberry pi	| rock			|   $39	|

+> Need to add padding to bottom of table

 ## Inline Code